w-okada/voice-changer/tutorials/tutorial_rvc_en_1_5_2_5.md

 #### feature(.npy)

-If you set it to load from a file, it will be displayed.

 This is an additional function that brings the features extracted by HuBERT closer to the training data.
 Used in pairs with index(.index).

 - If trained with [orginal-RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI), it is in `/logs/your-expetiment-name/total_fea.npy`.